Temiloluwa/sagemaker_auto_mpg/Blog.md

 2. A model training and evaluation stage
 3. An inference stage

-Each of these stages will produce resuable model artifacts that will be stored stored in S3.
+Each of these stages produce resuable model artifacts that are stored in S3.

 ## First Steps